“I managed to lose weight…” This is how the happy story of patients coming to the OB CARE plastic surgery clinic starts. One of them is Ms. Tereza.

 Abdominoplasty covered by the client or insurance company

 “It is important to wear a compression belt, ensure care for sutured wounds and avoid physical activities after the abdominal plastic surgery.
 In addition, I recommend avoiding sitting for a longer time in the first weeks after surgery.
 In the case of miniabdominoplasty, the rules are similar, but the risks associated with the procedure are lower due to the smaller extent of the procedure,” adds MUDr.
-Martin Skála from OB CARE.
+Martin Skála from the OB CARE.

 Abdominoplasty is an aesthetic procedure.
 Therefore, it’s always the patients who pay for the procedure.
 The surgery is reimbursed by health insurance companies only at the departments of plastic surgery at the university hospitals.
 However, this is only possible if the procedure is indicated for medical reasons and approved by the insurance company.